Using the latest technology to excel, and avoiding capital spend

 There is, however, a solution.

-he solution allows an independent school under these pressures to fill their institution with the latest interactive technology, and avoid a capital cost.
+The solution allows an independent school under these pressures to fill their institution with the latest interactive technology, and avoid a capital cost.
 Spend on this upgrade would sit alongside other operating costs such as electricity, staff, grounds maintenance and so on.
 As a neat line in an annual budget.

 Furthermore, the figure for this is much smaller than you’d think.
-Set against a revenue column which itemises income per pupil, it is in fact tiny.
+Set against a revenue column that itemises income per pupil, it is in fact tiny.
 Having use of the latest interactive touchscreen in a classroom, supported by powerful software and lesson resources built for education, can cost just £1.53 per pupil per week.

-£1.53 to improve pupil engagement, to reduce energy costs and maintenance disruption, and to help you exceed the competition. £1.53 per pupil per week to support better results, for a powerful promotional tool to parents and pupils, and to empower your teachers with exciting new teaching opportunities. £1.53 per pupil per week.
+£1.53 to improve pupil engagement, reduce energy costs and maintenance disruption, and help you exceed the competition. £1.53 per pupil per week to support better results, for a powerful promotional tool to parents and pupils, and to empower your teachers with exciting new teaching opportunities. £1.53 per pupil per week.